mzeiher/epctds-go/README.md

 This library helps with the handling of epc tags.
 It is possible to parse and create the hex representation you usually get from barcodes or RFID tags.

-currently supported are sscc-96 tags, but more will follow ;)
+currently supported are sscc-96 and sgln-96 tags, but more will follow ;)

 Installation
 ```bash